Hiking the Mosaic Canyon Trail in Death Valley National Park

 Hiking the Mosaic Canyon Trail

-The Mosaic Canyon Trail starts out on an open dry wash, but the canyon walls quickly close in within the first quarter mile.
+The Mosaic Canyon Trail begins in an open, dry wash, but the canyon walls quickly close in within the first 0.25 miles (0.4 km).

-In my opinion, some of the most beautiful stretches of the canyon were within the first half mile of the trailhead.
+In my opinion, some of the most beautiful stretches of the canyon were within the first 0.5 miles (0.8 km) of the trailhead.

 Toward the middle of the trail, Mosaic Canyon opens up on both sides for a short stretch before closing in again.